arista-netdevops-community/eos_designs_to_containerlab/README.md

 ## Inventory

 Here is an example how to define two simulation hosts in the inventory file (the name "SIMULATION" must not be changed)

+NOTE: The group SIMULATION and the mandatory fields have to be defined.

 ```yaml
 ---